LaviIonas/virus_evo/README.md

         otherwise threaten the virus
     otherwise remove / reset threat

+% set a virus to empty set
+def virus_null(virus):
+    virus = []

+% clean a virus_pop of all empty sets def virus_pop_clean (virus_pop):

 ```

 ```
 VACCINE
 % determine ways to threaten a virus

+% set vaccine value
+def set_vaccine (vaccine) :
+    set the global var vaccine to be the new vaccine

-% method 1: avg of all LP array columns for each column in a virus LP array:
+% method 1: avg of all LP array columns def avg_lp_virus_string (lethal points)
-    for each LP array in LP arrays: determine the most common value in a column append to avg array
+    for each column in a virus LP array: for each LP array in LP arrays: determine the most common value in a column append to avg array
         return average

 ```

 ```